We hold the most stringent quality certification

-AT Language Solutions is certified to the highest international quality standard: the ISO 17100:2015.
+ATLS holds the most stringent international quality certification: the ISO 17100:2015.
 But what does that mean?
 It means that our translation processes respect international quality standards and are regularly checked to consistently bring our clients the best translation services.

 Adhering to this international standard involves closely controlling translators, reviewers, project managers and the process of pre-production, translation and post-production.

-AT Language Solutions® only collaborates with native translators who have proven training and experience and have passed one or more initial translation tests.
+ATLS® only collaborates with native translators who have proven training and experience and have passed one or more of our initial translation tests.
 Our linguists are selected with the utmost care and meet at least one of the following requirements:

 - Translation degree from a renowned university or college of higher education.